Rajpratik71/linux-manPages/lshw.md

 BUGS
        lshw currently does not detect Firewire(IEEE1394) devices.

-       Not all architectures supported by GNU/Linux are fully supported (e.g.
+       Not all architectures supported by GNU/Linux are fully supported (e.g.  CPU detection).
-       CPU detection).

        "Virtual" SCSI interfaces used for SCSI emulation over IDE are not reported correctly yet.

 NOTES
-       lshw must be run as super user or it will only report partial informa‐ tion.
+       lshw must be run as super user or it will only report partial information.

 FILES
        /usr/local/share/pci.ids